What is Your House Really Worth?

-Emma didn’t have to update the property or deal with a real estate agent’s commission fees.
+Sundae helped Emma get offers for above asking price on her house.
+She didn’t have to update the property or deal with a traditional real estate agent’s commission fees.
 Instead, she could focus on moving and living in a more comfortable location suitable to her needs.

 - Interested in learning more about Sundae’s process?
-Here’s a blog post about how Sundae calculates home offers.
+Here’s a blog post about how Sundae calculates your offer range.

 - Hear more real life stories from actual customers by going to Sundae’s Customer Stories page.